jprichardson/node-jsoncfg/README.md

   //use ':' if you prefer
   host = dbCfg.get('production:host')

+  //or treat everything as a field, including the configuration file host = files.get('database:production.host')

   //you can also create fields
   dbCfg.set('production.location.country', 'US') //returns old value if overwriting or value, or `undefined` if new console.log(dbCfg.production.location.country) //'US'